Skip to main content

 Risk Multiplier: 0.07x | Average Expected Claim: $876

-FEMA data shows early detection reduces water damage severity by 93%.
+FEMA data shows early detection can reduce water damage severity by up to 93% (FEMA, "Protect Your Property from Water Damage," 2023).
 A YoLink Water Leak Sensor 4 detects standing water in 2 seconds.
 Detection delay drops from 1-2 days to under 1 minute.
 Damage drops from $12,514 to $876.
 The full sensor setup for a primary home costs $172 per our SHE Leak Risk Score analysis — a 72.8x ROI.

 Scenario 3: Vacation Home, No Sensors — 4.7x